dustinpfister/blog_posts/_posts/js-javascript-string.md

 layout: post
 categories: js
 id: 364
-updated: 2020-06-25 16:04:52
+updated: 2020-06-25 16:06:24
-version: 1.23
+version: 1.24
 ---

 A [javaScript String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) is one of the primitive values that there are to work with when making a project with javaScript.
 A [string](https://en.wikipedia.org/wiki/String_(computer_science)) is a collection of characters that compose a text pattern, and as such can serve a number of purposes beyond just simply displaying human readable text.

-There is a great deal to write about when it comes to javaScript Strings, but in this post I will be covering some of the must know String prototype methods, as well as some general quirks to look out for when working with a String in javaScript.
+There is a great deal to write about when it comes to javaScript Strings, but in this post I will be going over the basics of strings, and covering some of the must know String prototype methods.
+While in the process of going over the basics and some string methods I might manage to cover some general quirks to look out for when working with a String in javaScript.

 <!-- more -->